Preparing the Reference Safety Information for a Clinical Trial

 - SARs that are expected for similar products within the therapeutic class

 - Deaths or SAEs also considered efficacy endpoints in trials with high mortality

 - There may be situations where there the IMP is not expected to cause any SARs.
 For example – early in the clinical development of an IMP when subject exposure is low.
 In these cases, a clearly defined section of the IB called RSI should still be present, followed by a brief text stating that no SARs are considered expected by the sponsor for the purpose of expedited reporting and identification of SUSARs in the DSUR for the IMP.

 - A substantial amendment is always required to be submitted if there are changes to the RSI.

 The preparation of the RSI for a clinical trial is not always a simple process and can be problematic, especially for un-marketed IMPs and those for which there is little early exposure data.
-Ensure that the primary purpose of the clinical trial RSI is served (expectedness assessments of suspected serious adverse reactions) and that the RSI section of the IB is detailed and thorough enough to allow the Investigator to fulfil his reporting obligations.
+We recommend that organisations undertaking clinical trials ensure that the primary purpose of the clinical trial RSI is served (expectedness assessments of suspected serious adverse reactions) and that the RSI section of the IB is detailed and thorough enough to allow the Investigator to fulfil his/her reporting obligations.

 If you would like to talk to us about clinical trials for your product or any other regulatory issue, then contact us by email: email@example.com or call us on 00353 52 61 76706.
 Alternately, you can complete the webform below and we will get back to you.